Surrogate-free machine learning-based organ dose reconstruction for pediatric abdominal radiotherapy: Materials Methods

 The inclusion criteria were: patient age at scan acquisition between 1 to 8 years; the CT field of view including a common abdominal region from the tenth thoracic (T10) vertebral body to the first sacral (S1) vertebral body; presence of five lumbar vertebrae (rare cases of patients with six exist); patient scanned in supine position; quality of CT sufficient to perform organ segmentations.
 The patients underwent RT between 2002 and 2018, mostly but not exclusively for abdominal cancers.
 The median CT slice resolution was $0.94\times0.94$ mm, the median slice thickness was $3$ mm.

 As we focused on Wilms' tumor treatment, four OARs were considered: the liver, the spleen, the contralateral kidney (left or right, depending on the side of the tumor), and the spinal cord (between T10 and S1).
-To provide accurate and consistent OAR segmentations, we carefully prepared the OAR segmentations in all CTs ($n=142+5$): for 60 CTs, pre-existing clinical segmentations of OARs were manually improved and approved (I.W.E.M. van Dijk, checked by B.V.
-Balgobind only for difficult cases).
-To aid the manual segmentation of the OARs for the remaining CTs (n=87), the software ADMIRE (research version 2.3.0) from Elekta (Elekta AB, Stockholm, Sweden) was used to generate multi-atlas based automatic segmentations using the previous 60 CTs as atlas.
-These segmentations were further manually checked slice-by-slice and possibly adapted (Z. Wang, I.W.E.M. van Dijk), and finally checked and approved (I.W.E.M. van Dijk, checked by B.V.
-Balgobind only for difficult cases).
+We prepared the OAR segmentation in all CTs ($n=142+5$) by either manual or automatic segmentation, followed by potential adaptation and approval by two clinical experts (I.W.E.M. van Dijk and B.V.
+Balgobind).
 Some patients did not have both kidneys intact, due to nephrectomy prior to RT.
 The number of CTs that had only a complete right kidney, only a complete left kidney, and two complete kidneys were 36, 40, and 71, respectively.